Crisp Garlic Dilly Beans Recipe

 • 3 garlic cloves, crushed

-• ½ pound green or pole beans
+• ½ lb green or pole beans

 1. Pour the filtered water into a clean wide-mouthed quart-size jar.
 Pour the salt into the water, cover with a tight-fitting lid, and shake to dissolve the salt.

-3. Let the beans sit at room temperature for 5 to 7 days, briefly opening the jar once every couple of days to “burp” it (unsealing the lid each day to let the carbon dioxide that is created out so the jar doesn’t crack under the building pressure).
+3. Let the beans sit at room temperature for 5-7 days, briefly opening the jar once every couple of days to “burp” it (unsealing the lid each day to let the carbon dioxide that is created out so the jar doesn’t crack under the building pressure).
 You’ll notice that the beans will turn pale after about 2 days.
 The time the beans take to ferment fully will vary depending on air temperature and elevation.
 Taste the beans each day after the fifth day until the desired level of sourness is reached.
 The brine will begin to appear cloudy and may be a bit fizzy.
 That’s fine.

 4. When you are happy with the taste of the beans, remove all white yeast or mold from the top of your jar, if any has appeared.
 Cover the jar and place the pickled beans directly in the refrigerator.
-They will keep for up to 6 months.

 Keep on Noshing